 Skip to main content

-A slot is a named door to something your product can ask Bitfield to run.
+A slot is a named package target your product can ask Bitfield to run.

 Why slots exist

-Without slots, features start talking directly to each other.
+Without slots, features start importing each other’s implementation files.
 That feels simple at first.
-Then the product grows, and one feature needs to know how another feature stores data, names inputs, handles failures, and changes over time.Slots keep that from becoming a knot.
+Then the product grows, and one feature directly depends on another feature’s storage layout, input names, failure handling, and release timing.Slots keep that from turning into every feature depending on every other feature.
 A feature sends a request to a slot.
 The slot replies.
 The feature does not import the slot’s private code or copy its private rules.

 The model

 A slot has a name.
-The name is the public door.
-App code can ask for that door without knowing the room behind it.
+The name is the public target.
+App code can call that target without knowing the private implementation.

 A slot has methods.
-Methods are the public actions the door accepts, like a query or a command.
+Methods are the public actions the slot accepts, like a query or a command.

 A slot has its own setup.
 The package decides how the slot runs.
 The app does not need those details.